ACGL — Arch Capital Group Ltd.

 2. Strategic Updates and Business Highlights

 - Insurance Segment: Focused on profitability over volume, resulting in flat top-line growth.
-Nonrenewals of certain program businesses are expected to reduce net premiums by approximately $250 million throughout 2026.
+Nonrenewals in certain program business expected to reduce net premium by approximately $250 million throughout 2026.

-- AI Utilization: Successful completion of data and system migration from Allianz to Arch, leveraging AI for operational efficiency.
+- Operational Milestone: Successful data and system migration from Allianz to Arch in the middle market commercial business, leveraging AI for efficiency.

 3. Forward Guidance and Outlook